Donald Trump Says China Deal May Have to Wait Until After 2020 Elections

 The first phase of the China trade negotiations is currently in limbo after Chile canceled the Asia-Pacific Economic Cooperation (APEC) summit of world leaders, which was scheduled for November.

-Chinese Communist Party leader Xi Jinping and Trump were expected to meet in Chile and sign an agreement that would cancel the planned 30 percent tariff on Chinese products on December 15.
+Chinese Communist Party leader Xi Jinping and Trump were expected to meet in Chile and sign an agreement that would cancel the planned 15 percent tariff hike on Chinese products on December 15.

 No new meeting has been scheduled as China continues to stall progress on the deal.